-- 11. For purposes of this article, sites are considered schools.
-A teacher is excessed when there is a reduction in staffing at a school or site or when a teacher returns from a leave of absence of more than one (1) year.
-A teacher is unassigned when he or she is newly hired to the district without an identified position. - 12.
-For the purposes of this article, a program shall be defined as an educational plan designed to meet specific needs of students.
+34. For the purposes of this article, a program shall be defined as an educational plan designed to meet specific needs of students.
 Its format is definably different in instructional methods and/or curriculum design, and requires specific skills and/or expectations on the part of the teacher.
 A program may exist within a school, school-wide or district-wide.

-A program shall have new program status for its first year in existence in the district.
+A program shall have new program status for two years in existence in the district.
 It is not an adoption by an existing school of a program, or an addition of grades to an existing school.
 A new site will be defined as a wholly new school that will require a new staff and that is not the reconstitution of any other school or parts of schools.
 Determination and extension of new program and new site status shall be by agreement of the Labor/Management Placement Committee (The District, Teachers' Union and Principals' Forum).

-New program and new site status shall be executed prior to and/or concurrent with the regular bidding sessions.
-Positions unfilled following the final bidding session shall be filled by unassigned, excessed or newly hired teachers.
+New program and new site status shall be executed prior to and/or concurrent with the regular I&S sessions.
+Positions unfilled following the final I&S session shall be filled by unassigned, excessed or newly hired teachers.